veskol1/FireApp/README.md

 ### For personal use:

-Transfer the apk file to your Android smartphone and install the file (the system may ask your permissions for installing 'unknown source'
+Transfer the apk file to your Android smartphone

+Install the file (the system may ask your permissions for installing 'unknown source')